TOP 5 Neighborhoods in Southeast Portland Oregon

 2. Mt Tabor

-This volcanic cinder cone offers some of the best views of the city.
+The Portland neighborhood of Mt Tabor is set on a volcanic cinder cone and offers some of the best views of the city.

 Mt Tabor is close to the shops and unique atmosphere that Southeast Portland neighborhoods like Hawthorne are known for.